zgf4/academic-kickstart/content/authors/greer/_index.md

 ---

-Greer's research combines experimental and behavioural economics to reveal cost-effective climate change mitigation strategies at the microeconomic level.
-Her current research focuses on the contexts of commercial fuel efficiency (especially in the aviation industry), residential energy and resource use, and virtual grid capacity.
+Greer is a postdoctoral AXA Research Fellow at the Grantham Research Institute at the London School of Economics and Political Science.
+Her research combines experimental and behavioural economics to reveal cost-effective climate change mitigation strategies at the microeconomic level.
+Her ongoing research focuses on smart technology and green energy adoption to catalyse the sustainable energy transition.
 She is also a BITSS Catalyst promoting transparency and reproducibility in social science research.